bu-bioinfo/bf751/index.md

-Assignment can be submitted on their scheduled due dates by 11.59.59 EST via Perusall/dropboxes or alternately they may be emailed to melosbor@bu.edu.
+Assignment can be submitted on their scheduled due dates by 11.59.59 EST via Perusall/dropboxes or alternately they may be emailed to melosbor at BU dot edu.
 Assessment and feedback will be provided via Perusall grading function.
 A late penalty of -10% per day will be assessed, though deadline extensions are available on a case by case basis (the earlier the instructor is informed of conflicts/extension needs, the better).